Alex-mp4/game-base/dokumentation/planering.md

 Z-index on UI
 Damage counter

+Sprites for projectiles
+Titlescreen and title
+More pleasant UI (buttons and menu)
 Boss with unique patterns (for example, shows it going back and then it boosts forward or having a distinct path/covering part of the screen)